LucasDachman/lucasdachman.github.io/src/posts/002-second.md

 ---
 title: "second"
+path: "/wearable-midi-2"
 image: "../images/wearable-midi.JPG"
-path: "/wearable-midi-2"
-brief: "some preview text here"
+brief: "A wearable device that detects distance and sends the data to any music software"
 ---

 This is a wearable midi controller that uses an arduino to detect distance and motion information and translates it into midi that can be sent to any midi-supported software application.